 ITEM 3.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

-We have not used derivative financial instruments.
-However, we are exposed to market risk related to changes in interest rates.
-Our current policy is to maintain a highly liquid short-term investment portfolio consisting mainly of U.S. money market funds and investment-grade corporate, government and municipal debt.
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK facility.
+The interest rate on our credit facility is a fixed rate equal to the one-year LIBOR rate as reported by the Wall Street Journal on the date of such advance plus 3% per annum.
+Our current policy requires us to maintain a highly liquid short-term investment portfolio consisting mainly of U.S. money market funds and investment-grade corporate, government and municipal debt.
 None of these investments is entered into for trading purposes.
 Our cash is deposited in and invested through highly rated financial institutions in North America.
-Our short-term investments are subject to interest rate risk and will fall in value if market interest rates increase.
-If market interest rates were to increase immediately and uniformly by ten percent from levels at September 30, 2007, we estimate that the fair value of our investment portfolio would decline by an immaterial amount.
+Other than cash and cash equivalents, we do not have any short-term investments at March 31, 2008.
+If we were to draw the available amount on our \$350 million credit facility and interest rates were to increase from levels at March 31, 2008, we could experience a higher level of interest expense than assumed in our current operating plan.